KrisHedges/scone/README.md

 ## Details

 When you make a change to either .coffee files or .styl files they will be compiled and output immediately.
 Scone then watches the .js files in your node app for these changes and will restart the web server when they happen.
-Stylus compiles .css files to /public/css these compiles WILL NOT cause the web-server to restart, but you will see the "compiled output" in the console.
+Stylus compiles .css files to /public/css these compiles WILL NOT cause the web-server to restart, but you will see a "compiled path/to/file" message in the console.
-It's only css so... just refresh the page.
+It's only css so... you just need to refresh the page, and maybe clear your cache.

 In order to accomplish all these amazing feats Scone expects a few conventions to be followed.
 (These conventions are still very much, subject to change, so... for now...)

 * Your .coffee files are to stored in a ./coffee directory in the root of your app, and the resulting .js files are output to the root of your app ./.
 * Your .styl files are kept in a /views/stylus directory and compiled to /public/css.
 * Your main application file is called app.js